apache/flink/docs/concepts/flink-architecture.md

   Because all jobs are sharing the same cluster, there is some competition for cluster resources — like network bandwidth in the submit-job phase.
-One limitation of this shared setup is that if one TaskManager crashes, then all jobs that have tasks running on this worker will fail; in a similar way, if some fatal error occurs on the JobManager, it will affect all jobs running in the cluster.
+One limitation of this shared setup is that if one TaskManager crashes, then all jobs that have tasks running on this TaskManager will fail; in a similar way, if some fatal error occurs on the JobManager, it will affect all jobs running in the cluster.